suppeboi/flowers/README.md

 ```

 #### Installing packages
+<b>Note!!: Users with newer macs with M1 or M2 chips need to follow a more complex installation pipeline for tensorflow seen [here](https://developer.apple.com/metal/tensorflow-plugin/)</b>

-The two most important packages needed for this project are Tensorflow and Keras, which can both be installed by pip.
+The most important package needed for this project is Tensorflow, which can be installed through pip.
 Additionally we will install matplotlib and PIL for interacting and showing images.

 ```
 (ml) $ pip install tensorflow
-(ml) $ pip install keras
 (ml) $ pip install matplotlib
 (ml) $ pip install pillow
 ```
-<b>(Note: Users with a GPU could install tensorflow-gpu instead of tensorflow to greatly increase the training efficiency, but this is not necessary for this workshop)</b>

 We also recommend installing Jupyter to be able to run the guide as a notebook: